 The Public Assistance Division assists adults and families with minor children through a variety of financial assistance programs.
-These include Ohio Works First cash assistance, Disability Assistance, SNAP (Food Assistance), Prevention, Retention and Contingency (PRC) benefits, and an array of medical programs including: Medicaid for residents of Nursing Homes, community based medical benefits and health insurance for low income families and children.
+These include Ohio Works First cash assistance, SNAP (Food Assistance), Prevention, Retention and Contingency (PRC) benefits, and an array of medical programs including: Medicaid for residents of Nursing Homes, community based medical benefits and health insurance for low income families and children.
 Eligibility requirements vary according to the program.
 The division also subsidizes child care and certifies professional and parent/provider inspected child care home providers.

 - Application for PRC